-- While it is ideal to maintain a healthy lifestyle year-round, you can spend the duration of the spring working towards your desired summer body.
+- While it is ideal to maintain a healthy lifestyle year-round, you can spend the duration of the spring working towards your desired summer fitness goals.

 - Committing to at least three exercise sessions a week that combine strength training and cardio can improve your physical appearance, muscle mass, and cardiovascular health.